Precision Software & Services for the Energy Industry

 Interpretation QC

-Isostatically-balanced cross-sections can help to validate and QC seismic interpretation, by highlighting restored geological features that are admissible and also those that aren't.
-Backstripping also helps you to understand the geodynamic processes which have impacted the development of your basin, thus reducing exploration uncertainty.
+Isostatically-balanced cross-sections can help to validate and QC seismic interpretation, by highlighting structural features that are admissible and also those that aren't.
+Stretch models also help you to understand the geodynamic processes which have impacted the development of your basin, thus reducing exploration uncertainty.